-In the last legislative session, the General Assembly directed the Colorado Commission on Higher Education to contwo-year study of various elements of the state's higher education system, evaluate the findings of those stud recommendations in specific areas to the legislature where change should be implemented.
+Past, Present, and Future House Bill 99-1289, Report 1 January 2000 In the last legislative session, the General Assembly directed the Colorado Commission on Higher Education to conduct a two-year study of various elements of the state's higher education system, evaluate the findings of those studies and make recommendations in specific areas to the legislature where change should be implemented.
 The first phase of HB99-1289 is completed.

-Although elements of HB99-1289 have been addressed with annual reports to the General Assembly and the Commission no general overview of higher education has been conducted for more than a decade.
+Although elements of HB99-1289 have been addressed with annual reports to the General Assembly and the Commission, no general overview of higher education has been conducted for more than a decade.